PapenfussLab/PathOS/README.md

 The backend database is implemented with MariaDB, a MySQL compatible relational database, which stores the variant annotation cache and persistent java objects via Spring and Hibernate.
 The code base is managed in Atlassian Bitbucket and Git.

 Build management uses Gradle to build system modules and create shared artifacts such as JARs, WARs and TAR files.
-Internally, Atlassian Bamboo is used to perform builds of system modules triggered by developer commits to the code repository.
+Internally, Atlassian Bamboo is used for continuous integration to perform builds of system modules triggered by developer commits to the code repository.

 The PathOS search engine is implemented in Apache Lucene.
 This is a powerful search framework allowing customised search capabilities over any text field in the PathOS domain model.